 2. Get moving.

 Research shows that exercise is very powerful for shifting moods.
-And by moving our attention to our body we take a break from our thoughts.
-Sometimes just a few minutes pause from negative thinking can be the shift we need.
-Walk around the block, or dance around the living room with as much energy as you can for as long as you can.
+And by moving our attention to our body we take a break from our thoughts, which can be the shift away from negative thinking we need.
+Walk around the block, or dance around the living room with as much energy as you can, for as long as you can.
 Or even just jump up and down and shake your limbs.

 3. Write it out.

 Take some paper and promise yourself you will rip up whatever you write to allow yourself to feel safe.
 Then write out everything.
 All the ways you feel, no matter how ‘crazy’ you think it is, all the things you want to say to people.
-Write as fast as you can, so you don’t dwell on what comes out.
-The idea is to move your emotions.
-You might find you cry and then feel relieved.
+Don’t dwell on what comes out.
+It doesn't have to be readable or make sense -- the idea is simply to move the heavy feeling inside.

 4. Do some mindfulness.

 This is a tool now used by many therapists.
-It’s really easy to learn (read our free and easy Guide to Mindfulness).
+It’s really easy to learn (read our guide to mindfulness).
 By putting your attention on your breath and your body instead of your mind, you again create that gap that means your thoughts can lose their grip.

 5. Hold ice.

-This is a strange one, but shown to be helpful, and is used by people who suffer from self-harming.
-An idea stemming from dialectical behaviour therapy (DBT), the strong sensation of the ice distracts you from your thoughts.
+An idea stemming from dialectical behaviour therapy (DBT), this is used by people who suffer from self-harming.
+The idea is that the strong sensation of the ice distracts you from your thoughts.
 Of course do put the ice in a bag or towel, you don’t want to burn yourself.

 6. Write a list of surprises.

 Suicidal thoughts happen because the voice in our head tells us we are useless and worthless.
 And yet that is always far from the truth.
-Think about all the things you've done lately to help or connect with others, no matter how small it seemed at the time.
+Think about all the things you've done lately to help or connect with others, no matter how small.
 Did you smile at a stranger?
 Carry someone's bag?
 Tell someone you cared?
 Create a piece of art that someone else enjoyed?
 Take care of an animal that was really happy to be around you?
-You have value.
-The world needs you.
-If it feels good, also make another list of all the things you can do next to share your talents and personality.

 8. Book a session with a counsellor.